-COMM6800: FINAL RESEARCH PROJECT PAPER
+COMM6600: RESEARCH PAPER

-The goal of the final project is to demonstrate students' understanding of the application of theory, research methods and other skills acquired in the classroom.
-The project will be a challenging piece of work that integrates concepts and skills.
-Successful completion of coursework and approval of project proposal is required before proceeding with the project or research.
+The goal of the research paper is to demonstrate students' understanding of the application of theory, research methods and other skills acquired in the course of the progamme.
+Approval of the research proposal is required before proceeding with the research process.